Originally published on The Purple Fig

-A smile lights up Yuri’s young face.
+A smile lights up Yuri’s cherubic face.
 She doesn’t understand the words but the tone is one of happiness and praise.
 She wants this.
 Mother’s praise is nourishment for her still-forming mind.

 “Be a good girl for grandma,” mother says as she waves goodbye.

 Yuri loves grandma’s house.
 Here there are areas yet to be explored, toys she has yet to play with, and grandma.
 Grandma is always so eager to make her smile with snacks, games and songs.

 They play for hours – well past nap time.
 The drowsiness settles in and Yuri’s mind feels foggy.
 Her colouring page is becoming messy.
 More and more colours stray past the bold, black lines.
 Good girls colour inside the lines.

 She becomes frustrated with her tiredness and lack of focus.
 Overcome with irritation, she presses too hard with the red crayon and it snaps in two.
 It leaves a great red blemish on her picture.
 In a moment of anger she throws a piece of crayon and yells.

 “Now now,” Grandma chides, “Good girls don’t throw things.”

 Yuri immediately regrets what she has done.
 She imagines her mother’s disappointed face.
 She hears her stern voice in her head.
 She cannot take back the bad thing she has done.
 Mother will be disappointed and there’s nothing she can do and she’s so tired and she begins to cry.
 She wails and sobs herself into a fitful sleep.